ibm-cloud-docs/billing-usage/service-level-commit.md

 copyright:
   years: 2024
-lastupdated: "2024-05-01"
+lastupdated: "2024-05-02"

-keywords: IBM Cloud billing, commitment, using commitments, service commitments, service-level commitments
+keywords: IBM Cloud billing, commitment model, using commitments, pay as you go with committed use, enterprise savings plan

 subcollection: billing-usage